One of the few surviving French Colonial buildings in New Orleans, this lovely convent is worth a tour for its architectural virtues and...

 Gallier House Museum

 Many New Orleans buildings owe their existence, either directly or by design, to James Gallier Sr and Jr, who added Greek-revivalist,...

 A cop, a reporter and a tourist walk into a bar.
 That's not a joke, just a good description of the eclectic clientele you get at this...

 Croissant D’Or Patisserie

-This ancient and spotlessly clean pastry shop is where many Quarter locals start their day.
-Bring a paper, order coffee and a croissant...
+On the quieter side of the French Quarter, this spotlessly clean pastry shop is where many locals start their day.
+Bring a paper, order...

 1113 Chartres St · interesting places nearby

 This 1826 Greek-revival house is named for its two most famous former inhabitants.
 Confederate General Pierre Gustave Toutant Beauregard commanded the artillery battery that fired the first shots at Fort Sumter in Charleston, SC, starting the Civil War.
 Francis Parkinson Keyes wrote 51 novels, many of which were set in New Orleans – and one, Madame Castel’s Lodger (1962), set in this house.
 Her collection of some 200 dolls and folk costumes are on display.